The Cricket Society: Books and Scholarship Awards

-In 2020 the Society instituted the Howard Milton Award for Cricket Scholarship, which is given to an individual or institution that has contributed a significant body of work to the history of the game.
-Recent winners include Ramachandra Guha in 2022, Clem Seecharan in 2023 The Association of Cricket Statisticians and Historians in 2024.
+In 2020 the Society instituted the Howard Milton Award for Cricket Scholarship in partnership with the British Society of Sports History, which is given to an individual or institution that has contributed a significant body of work to the history of the game.
+Recent winners include Ramachandra Guha (2022), Clem Seecharan (2023), The Association of Cricket Statisticians and Historians (2024) and Neil Robinson, Head of Heritage & Collections at MCC (2025).
+Andre Odendaal has been awarded the Howard Milton Award for Cricket Scholarship in 2026.